Tyler-Lopez/CS-TriviaApp/README.md

 This app would naturally also work well with any other broader topic - but questions designed by me, for now, will exclusively be covering materials of computer science at Eastern Michigan University for now.
 Feel free to submit a pull request to add additional categories and questions.

 Future roadmap may be to make this app competitive to other existing alternatives for community flashcard browsers, such as Quizlet - perhaps specialized still to computer science.
+Potentially app could find a strong niche in providing a user-maintained "wiki" of flashcards - where inaccurate cards may be commented on and modifications suggestion in the app.

 ## UI Examples
 UI to continue to improve throughout development, light and dark mode toggle as a future-feature.